caiotomich/ssh-hardening-ubuntu/README.md

 **Timed safety net.** With `--safety-net N`, a `systemd-run` unit schedules a backup restore N minutes out.
 You cancel it manually once you've confirmed access works.

 **Automatic fail2ban whitelist.** Your current session's IP goes into `ignoreip`.
 Since sudo clears `SSH_CLIENT` by default (`env_reset`), there are three chained fallbacks: `SSH_CONNECTION`, `who am i` and `last`.
 If none work, the script warns and suggests `--allow-ip`.

+**SSH rule before the firewall goes up.** Turning on `default deny incoming` without an SSH rule in place is an instant lockout.
+The script reads the real port from `sshd -T`, adds the allow rule, verifies it registered with `ufw show added`, and only then runs `ufw --force enable`.
+If the rule doesn't register, ufw is left off rather than enabled blind.

+**The safety net covers the firewall too.** If the script was the one that enabled ufw, it drops a marker in the backup directory.
+The scheduled rollback checks for that marker and disables ufw along with restoring the SSH config — otherwise restoring `sshd_config` would be useless while the firewall kept blocking.
+A ufw that was already running before the script ran is never touched.

 ---